 Roots Support Plant Growth

-This is part four of our six-part Farm Gate series on soil—the foundation of our sustainable future.
+This is part four of our five-part Farm Gate series on soil—the foundation of our sustainable future.

 You might recall from grade school science class that roots play an important role in supporting plant growth.
 They take up water and nutrients from the soil, which help the plant transform sunlight and carbon dioxide into sugar and oxygen.
 The sugar feeds the plant, helping it grow, while the oxygen is released into the atmosphere.

 What you might not know is that a significant amount of the sugar the plant produces is released into the soil through its roots.
 Why would a plant give up most of its lunch?
 Because it gets something better in return.